Alcohol consumption in adolescence and its consequences

 How frequent is high-risk alcohol consumption?

 Alcohol is by far the most widespread psychoactive substance in adolescents in Germany.
 Although on the whole, fewer adolescents drink, the consumption of those who do has become much more extreme.
-"Binge drinking" is a dangerous pastime which is pursued in Germany by two out of three 16-17-year old boys.
-In girls the same age, around one in three drinks excessively at least once a month.
+"Binge drinking" is a dangerous pastime which is pursued in Germany by every third boy or young man under 25.
+In girls the same age, around one in four drinks excessively at least once a month.

-In 2013, approximately 23,000 adolescents received hospital treatment due to acute alcohol intoxication or an accident connected to alcohol abuse.
+In 2015, nearly 22,000 adolescents received hospital treatment due to acute alcohol intoxication or an accident connected to alcohol abuse.

 What happens with alcohol intoxication?